TomHarrop/ird-5acc-paper/README.md

 **This repository contains the manuscript source for the following article**:

-> Thomas W.R.
-Harrop, Otho Mantegazza, Ai My Luong, Kevin Béthune, Mathias Lorieux, Stefan Jouannic, Hélène Adam (in prep).
-A set of *AP2*-like genes is associated with inflorescence branching and architecture in domesticated rice.
+> Thomas W. R. Harrop, Otho Mantegazza, Ai My Luong, Kevin Béthune, Mathias Lorieux, Stefan Jouannic, and Hélène Adam.
+A Set of *AP2*-like Genes Is Associated with Inflorescence Branching and Architecture in Domesticated Rice.”
+Journal of Experimental Botany, 2019.
+[10.1093/jxb/erz340](https://doi.org/10.1093/jxb/erz340).

 ### Data availability